awsdocs/amazon-redshift-management-guide/doc_source/authorizing-redshift-service.md

 # Authorizing Amazon Redshift to Access Other AWS Services on Your Behalf<a name="authorizing-redshift-service"></a>

 Some Amazon Redshift features require Amazon Redshift to access other AWS services on your behalf\.
 For example, the [COPY](http://docs.aws.amazon.com/redshift/latest/dg/r_COPY.html) and [UNLOAD](http://docs.aws.amazon.com/redshift/latest/dg/r_UNLOAD.html) commands can load or unload data into your Amazon Redshift cluster using an Amazon Simple Storage Service \(Amazon S3\) bucket\.
-In order for your Amazon Redshift clusters to act on your behalf, you must supply security credentials to your clusters\.
-The security credentials can be AWS access keys, or you can use the preferred method of specifying an AWS Identity and Access Management \(IAM\) role\.
+Amazon Redshift Spectrum can use a data catalog in Amazon Athena or AWS Glue\.
+For your Amazon Redshift clusters to act on your behalf, you supply security credentials to your clusters\.
+The preferred method to supply security credentials is to specify an AWS Identity and Access Management \(IAM\) role\.
+For COPY and UNLOAD, you can provide AWS access keys\.

-This section describes how to create an IAM role with the appropriate permissions to access other AWS services\.
-You will also need to associate the role with your cluster and specify the Amazon Resource Name \(ARN\) of the role when you execute the Amazon Redshift command\.
-For more information, see [Authorizing COPY and UNLOAD Operations Using IAM Roles](copy-unload-iam-role.md)\.
+Following, find out how to create an IAM role with the appropriate permissions to access other AWS services\.
+You also need to associate the role with your cluster and specify the Amazon Resource Name \(ARN\) of the role when you execute the Amazon Redshift command\.
+For more information, see [Authorizing COPY, UNLOAD, and CREATE EXTERNAL SCHEMA Operations Using IAM Roles](copy-unload-iam-role.md)\.

 ## Creating an IAM Role to Allow Your Amazon Redshift Cluster to Access AWS Services<a name="authorizing-redshift-service-creating-an-iam-role"></a>

-To create an IAM role to permit your Amazon Redshift cluster to communicate with other AWS services on your behalf, take the following steps\.
+To create an IAM role to permit your Amazon Redshift cluster to communicate with other AWS services on your behalf, take the following steps\.<a name="create-iam-role-for-aws-services"></a>

 **To create an IAM role to allow Amazon Redshift to access AWS services**